MirkoHerzner/RepData_PeerAssessment1/PA1_template.md

 2304 rows are missing steps data.

-Fill in all of the missing values in the dataset
+Fill in all of the missing values in the dataset.
+I decided to use the interval means calculated above to replace the NA values with.

 ```r